Dreaming381/Latios-Framework-Documentation/Core/Collection and Managed Struct Components.md

 `CollectionComponentsReactiveSystem`.
 Other lifecycle tricks like this also exist, but are hidden from the user.

+Collection components and managed struct components will be automatically cleaned up when the `LatiosWorld` is disposed.

 ## Getting and Setting Components

 As collection components and managed struct components are not real components,